 USDA loans really aren’t that much different than other home loans like FHA, VA, etc. USDA has standard qualifying guidelines that must be met.
 Let’s discuss the latest USDA guidelines below:

 - Credit Score – USDA lenders will want to see applicants have a 620 or greater credit score to be approved.
 However, a 620 credit score do not guarantee loan approval.
-All mortgage companies have additional requirements in place for applicants that have experienced a past financial hardship like foreclosure, short sale or bankruptcy.
+All mortgage companies have additional requirements in place for applicants who have experienced a past financial hardship like foreclosure, short sale or bankruptcy.
 These are called “overlays” For Example – if you have a 690 credit score, but had a foreclosure 2 years ago, you would likely need to wait a few more years.

 - Job/Income History- Two years of stable income will likely be needed.
 You are not required to have the same job for two years, just a stable history.
 Example: Let’s say you have been working as a fireman for 3 years.
 You recently left one fire department and started working at another.
 In addition, you took a few weeks off between jobs.
 This is fine.
 Or maybe you needed to take 3 weeks for hardship reasons – this likely would be okay as well.
-Recent graduates are the exception of this rule as they do not need a solid a two-year job history.
+Recent graduates are the exception to this rule as they do not need a solid two-year job history.
 Self-employed borrowers will need two years of tax returns.
 Any part-time jobs will need two years of stable history to be included.

 - Debt to income – Like all other home loan programs, USDA has debt-to-income ratio limits.
 Borrowers can read more about this under the USDA eligibility section.

-- A copy of the borrowers bank statements will be needed during the approval process.
-Although USDA does not require a certain amount of savings, applicants will want to insure they can document any deposit out of the ordinary.
+- A copy of the borrower’s bank statements will be needed during the approval process.
+Although USDA does not require a certain amount of savings, applicants will want to ensure they can document any deposit out of the ordinary.
 Normal weekly, bi-weekly or monthly payroll deposits are normal and to be expected.
-However, random deposits will be documented with a copy of the check, and deposit slip.
+However, random deposits will be documented with a copy of the check and deposit slip.
 Gift funds are allowed with USDA loans, just be sure to keep a proper paper trail when it comes time to document.
 Additionally, the gift donor may be required to provide their bank statements as well.
 These requirements are not exclusive to USDA loans, they are essentially required on all government loans today.